rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #3 - Aug 2019.md

 **Rust in Blockchain #3 - Aug 2019**
 **#3 - Aug 2019**

-Welcome to the fourth edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.[Previous #2](https://rustinblockchain.org/2019/08/01/rust-in-blockchain-2-july-2019/).
+Welcome to the fourth edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
+[Previous #2](https://rustinblockchain.org/2019/08/01/rust-in-blockchain-2-july-2019/).

 The RustinBlockchain telegram group has reached more than 100 people so far.
 A shoutout to our all of our friends in the Rust Community (need to add names?)  for helping with the contribution call.
 It may be too early to call it a RustinBlockchain community at the moment, but we believe people’s curiosity will be the sources for building the decentralized future.